eeue56/amddiffyn/README.md

 ## Name

-Amddiffyn means dictionary.
+Amddiffyn means defend.
 An English speaker may pronounce it as "am-ffith-in".